plulee/alligator-communicator/README.md

 3. Start local development environment:

-        yarn start dev
+        yarn start

-4. Open second window and you can talk from one window to another
+4. Open second tab with the application and enjoy talking from one tab to another

+## Testing

+        yarn test